dashcommunity/guides/submit_proposal_to_dash_network.md

 All of the `<items-in-brackets>` are place holders for information you provide.
 This guide works in tandem with the [guide at dashcentral.org](https://www.dashcentral.org/budget/create) to help you prepare this information and guide you through the submitting process.

 ##### Required Information

-Table 1 shows the arguments/informaiton required to submit a proposal.  eview the [guide at dashcentral.org](https://www.dashcentral.org/budget/create)
+Table 1 shows the arguments/informaiton required to submit a proposal.

 ##### Table 1 - Required Arguments